Key West: Southernmost point in the United States

 One of the most popular attractions on the island is a concrete replica of a buoy at the corner of South and Whitehead Streets that claims to be the southernmost point in the contiguous United States.
 The point was originally marked with a basic sign.
 The city of Key West erected the current monument in 1983.
 The monument was repainted after damage by Hurricane Irma in 2017, and is the most often photographed tourist site in the Florida Keys.

-The monument is labeled "Southernmost point continental U.S.A.", though Whitehead Spit is the actual southernmost point of Key West, on the Truman Annex property just west of the buoy.
+Although the monument is labeled "Southernmost point continental U.S.A.", the actual southernmost point of Key West is Whitehead Spit, which is on the Truman Annex property just west of the buoy.
 The spit has no marker since it is on U.S. Navy land that cannot be entered by civilian tourists.
 The private property directly to the east of the buoy, and the beach areas of Truman Annex and Fort Zachary Taylor Historic State Park, also lie farther south than the buoy.
 The southernmost point of the contiguous United States is Ballast Key, a privately owned island just south and west of Key West.
 The southernmost location that the public can visit is the beach at Fort Zachary Taylor park.